Basingstoke railway station

-Basingstoke railway station serves the town of Basingstoke in the county of Hampshire in England.
+Basingstoke railway station serves the town of Basingstoke, in Hampshire, England.
 It is on the South West Main Line from London Waterloo, with local and fast services operated by South Western Railway.
 It is the terminus of Great Western Railway local services on the Reading to Basingstoke Line.
 Long-distance cross-country services operated by CrossCountry to Bournemouth from Birmingham (the Bournemouth to Birmingham route), Manchester and further north, join the main line from the branch there.